Bom Bom

 "Bom Bom" is a song by the British-Dutch three-piece music group Sam and the Womp.
 The track was first released in the United Kingdom on 19 August 2012.
 The song debuted at number one on the UK Singles Chart with 107,461 copies sold in its first week.

 "Bom Bom" was co-produced by Sam Ritchie, Aaron Horn and Raz Olsher at Fossil Studios in Hackney, London.
-The song is in the key of F minor.

 Music video

 A music video to accompany the release of "Bom Bom" was first released onto YouTube on 3 August 2012 at a total length of two minutes and 55 seconds.

 Reception

 Critical reception

-Lewis Corner of Digital Spy gave the song a positive review, stating:

-Lady Oo sing-speaks over an earworm hook of electronic reverb and bouncy brass that's as bonkers as it is addictive.
-While parts of the track may sound like Basil Brush attempting his best Björk impression at the staff BBQ, it results in a bizarrely catchy tune that we'll all pretend isn't on our iPods for years to come.
+Lewis Corner of Digital Spy awarded the song three out of five stars, stating: "Lady Oo sing-speaks over an earworm hook of electronic reverb and bouncy brass that's as bonkers as it is addictive.
+While parts of the track may sound like Basil Brush attempting his best Björk impression at the staff BBQ, it results in a bizarrely catchy tune that we'll all pretend isn't on our iPods for years to come."